Severence Package: Everything You Need to Know

 In severance packages, the employee leaving the company receives pay that is intended to supplement unemployment compensation and provide a cushion to allow them to protect their standard of living as they seek new employment.
 It's a supportive gesture to protect employees who are terminated through no fault of their own.
 It's also a good way to increase goodwill among employees still on the payroll, as they view the employer in a positive light.

 If you need help with severance packages, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.